Information about the cultural and heritage strategy for King's Lynn

 We are working in partnership with Arts Council England to prepare a new ten-year Culture & Heritage Strategy for King’s Lynn.
 The creation of a Culture & Heritage Strategy is needed to bring together our array of creative partners, residents and businesses on the priorities to support the development of Creative Industries in the town.

 A Culture & Heritage Strategy is key to align and bring together currently disparate activity to create a sector leading strategy which will enable the leverage of further investment to enable the cultural sector to grow and flourish further.
-The Strategy’s aim is to strengthen joint approaches, attract investment and bring the most exciting opportunities to King’s Lynn to develop culture for all.
+Leading arts and cultural organisation, Art Reach, were commissioning in early 2024 to lead the development of the strategy.
+It’s aim is to strengthen joint approaches, attract investment and bring the most exciting opportunities to King’s Lynn to develop culture for all.

 Engagement to date